 Major features of California Revealed include:

-- partners nominate materials to be digitized and added to the online California Revealed collection
+- partners nominate materials to be digitized, or existing digital collections to be ingested, and added to the online California Revealed collection

 - State Library funds digitization (using selected vendors nationwide), online hosting for public access, and digital preservation

 - each partner has their own collection page at the California Revealed website to display digitized materials from its collections